Last updated January 2023 | Contact | Privacy Policy

 Courtesy Manchester Library & Information Service

-The directories show a marked improvement in transport facilities in Didsbury with the opening in the early 1880s of railway lines and horse-bus services (with electric trams from 1902) running from Didsbury to the city centre.
-This was likely to have influenced Jewish settlement in the area as most Jewish residents worked in or near the city centre.
-As the map in Appendix 4 shows, a large proportion of Jewish settlement was in the Albert Park area which was a short walking distance to the Withington & Albert Park Train Station on Lapwing Lane and the horse-bus terminus on Palatine Road, West Didsbury.
+The directories show a marked improvement in transport facilities in Didsbury with the opening in the early 1880s of railway lines and horse-bus services (followed by electric trams from 1902) running from Didsbury to the city centre.
+This was likely to have influenced Jewish settlement in the area, as most Jewish residents worked in or near the city centre.
+As the map in Appendix 4 shows, a large proportion of Jewish settlement was concentrated in the Albert Park area, which lay within a short walking distance to the Withington & Albert Park Railway Station on Lapwing Lane and the horse-bus terminus on Palatine Road, West Didsbury.

 Tram Terminus